 You have probably heard that payday loans have a bad reputation, and for good reason.
 Unfortunately, they are often marketed at people on a low income or the unemployed, and people on Universal Credit are right there in the mix.

 Payday loans make bold promises to deliver money straight to your account within the hour with very little in the way of credit checks.
 This sounds appealing, but the terms and conditions are massively stacked against the borrower.
-The main issue is the sky-high interest rate – if you are unable to make the full repayments within a very tight schedule, you’ll be left having to pay back much, much more than you originally borrowed.
+The main issue is the sky-high interest rate – if you cannot make the full repayments within a very tight schedule, you’ll be left having to pay back much more than you originally borrowed.

 Something Worth Trying

-They may also be willing to offer you a temporary authorised overdraft to help tide you over until you get a job.
+They may also be willing to offer you a temporarily authorised overdraft to help tide you over until you get a job.
 You may still be charged for an authorised overdraft, but it could be much cheaper than the interest on a loan.
-Be advised that an unauthorised overdraft will charge you daily until you’re back in the black, so avoid this at all costs.
+However, be advised that an unauthorised overdraft will charge you daily until you’re back in the black, so avoid this at all costs.